overmindtech/sdp/README.md

 Cancellation requests for specific contexts should use this subject to send their cancellation requests

+### `reverse.links`

+This subject hosts the reverse linker, users should send a `ReverseLinksRequest` to this subject (with a response inbox).
+The reverse linker will the respond with a `ReverseLinksResponse`

 ## Errors

 Item requests that are not successful will return an `ItemRequestError`.
 The structure of these errors is: